LAiSR-SK/AiRobustnessTestingKit-AiR-TK-/README.md

 In the near future, AiR-TK will include most-recent text-based, LLM, and diffuiosn models attacks and defenses

 ## Disclaimer
-Air-TK is build upon using source code from the original authors and other AI framework such as MAIR and IBM-ART.
+- Air-TK is build upon using source code from the original authors and other AI framework such as MAIR and IBM-ART.
 Upon using this tool, it is recommend to cite the this tool and the coresponding attack and defense method
+- This tool is publickly opend to the AI security community to improve the AI robustness and make the AI more secure.
+It is must to be used in ethical way to coresspond with U.S Law and internationl law.
+This tool is not built to be used in an unethical manner.
 ## Cite Us
 See [CITATION.cff](CITATION.cff) or the sidebar for details on how to cite our work.